gerryw1389/gerryw1389.github.io/_posts/2016-05-28-disable-autorun.md

 ### Description:

-AutoRun's are actions that Windows does as soon as you plug a device in via USB, CD Tray, ect.
-These can be highly annoying, try these steps to disable them.
+AutoRun's are actions that Windows does as soon as you plug a device in via USB, CD Tray, etc. These can be highly annoying, try these steps to disable them.
 First, just go to Run => control => Use the search and search for &#8220;Auto&#8221; and then select &#8220;Choose what to do for Media Devices&#8221; and customize it there.

 ### To Resolve: If On A Domain